World War II in Yugoslav Macedonia: Background

-Occupation of Macedonia
+Occupation of Yugoslav Macedonia

 Invasion of Yugoslavia

 German 11th Panzer Division advancing into Yugoslavia from Bulgaria as part of the Twelfth Army.

-Yugoslav POWs supervised by Bulgarian soldiers and German armored car.

-Yugoslav Macedonian POWs in camp in Timișoara, Romania, May 1941, before their liberation.
-With the intercession of the Bulgarian administration more than 12,000 Macedonian POWs who had been conscripted into the Yugoslav army were released.

 Fearing an invasion by the Axis powers, Regent Prince Paul of Yugoslavia signed the Tripartite Pact on 25 March 1941, pledging cooperation with the Axis.

 On 27 March, the regime of Prince Paul was overthrown by a military coup d'état with British support.
 The 17-year-old Peter II of Yugoslavia was declared to be of age and placed in power.
 General Dušan Simović became his Prime Minister.
 The Kingdom of Yugoslavia withdrew its support for the Axis de facto without formally renouncing the Pact.
 On 6 April 1941, the German armed forces (Wehrmacht), along with the armed forces of Italy and Hungary, launched the invasion of the Kingdom of Yugoslavia and quickly conquered it.
 The country was subsequently divided between the Germans, Italians, Hungarians and Bulgarians, who took most of Macedonia.
 When the Bulgarians entered Yugoslav Macedonia, the people greeted them with high enthusiasm.
 Crowds in Skopje flew banners that greeted the unification of Macedonia and Bulgaria.
 The warm welcome was largely an effect of the almost three decades long, suffering and despised Serbian dominance.

-Division of Macedonian region of southern Yugoslavia
+Division of Vardar Banovina

-Italian troops entering Ohrid on 12 April 1941.

-Macedonian soldiers surrendering in Skopje, April 1941.
-The Germans scattered leaflets in Bulgarian, prepared by the BAC, which appealed that Macedonia is set free.
-As result Macedonians mobilized in the Yugoslav army surrendered en masse.

 A crowd in Skopje on 20 April 1941 celebrating the entry of the Bulgarian Army and displaying banners praising the Axis invasion in Macedonia.

-Bulgarian troops entering Bitola on 21 April 1941.
-In fact, they were greeted as alleged liberators from Serbian rule, while pro-Bulgarian feelings prevailed during the early stages of the occupation.

 Transfer of the city of Ohrid (today in North Macedonia) by the Italian fascist authorities to Bulgarian administration through German Nazis' intermediation under the acclamations of the local Slavic population (May 1941).

 A division of Vardar Macedonia, then part of the Vardar Banovina, was drawn up on 19 and 20 April 1941.
 Bulgarian troops entered the central and eastern parts and seized most of the banovina, including parts of Eastern Serbia and Kosovo.
 The most prominent force which occupied most of the area was the 5th Army.
 The westernmost parts of Macedonia were occupied by the fascist Kingdom of Italy.